1. What is Ayushman Bharat health insurance?

 The eligibility of beneficiaries targeted towards the poor, deprived rural families and identified occupational category of urban workers’ families based on the Socio-Economic Caste Census (SECC) 2011 data.

 Package model will be followed to make payments.
-The package will be defined by the government-in-charge in terms of total costs, specific services, and procedures.
+The package will be defined by the government-in-charge in terms of payment of total costs, specific services, and procedures.

 The scheme covers about 40% of the country’s population who are poor and vulnerable.